larafilippone/Final-Project-Group-5/Gr-5_Filippone_Goldinger_Report.md

 Generative AI for product improvement suggestions: additionally, the tool uses generative AI to automatically propose actionable product improvements based on the review analysis.

-User-friendly GUI: to ensure accessibility and ease of use, said functionalities are condensed within an intuitive and user-friendly graphical user interface (GUI) and accompanied by meaningful and evocative visualizations.
+User-friendly GUI: to ensure accessibility and ease of use, said functionalities are condensed within an intuitive and user-friendly Graphical User Interface (GUI) and accompanied by meaningful and evocative visualizations.

-The expected outcome of this project is the implementation of a tool that showcases the potential of integrating various functionalities into a single platform.
+The expected outcome of this project was the implementation of a tool that showcases the potential of integrating various functionalities into a single platform.
 Although our tool is a preliminary and simple version, it is thought as a proposal for how such a system could be developed and utilized in a real-world scenario.
 By demonstrating the feasibility and effectiveness of combining web scraping, sentiment analysis, keyword identification, and generative AI technologies for the analysis of Amazon product reviews, this project offers insights into the practical applications of these technologies in e-commerce and customer feedback analysis.

 ## Code Quality and Functionality